MicrosoftDocs/cpp-docs/docs/linux/download-install-and-setup-the-linux-development-workload.md

 If you don't already have a Linux machine, you can create a Linux Virtual Machine on Azure.
 For more information, see [Quickstart: Create a Linux virtual machine in the Azure portal](/azure/virtual-machines/linux/quick-create-portal).

 On Windows 10, you can install and target your favorite Linux distro on the Windows Subsystem for Linux (WSL).
 For more information, see [Windows Subsystem for Linux Installation Guide for Windows 10](/windows/wsl/install-win10).
-WSL is a convenient console environment but is not recommended for graphical applications.
+WSL is a convenient console environment, but is not recommended for graphical applications.

 ::: moniker-end